Denis-Pajaziti/Denis-Pajaziti/README.md

 # 👋 About Me

-I'm a **Microsoft Certified Azure AI Engineer Associate** and **Solution Developer** from Germany, specializing in cloud architecture, DevOps automation, Infrastructure as Code, and enterprise AI solutions built on Microsoft Azure.
+I'm a **Microsoft Certified Azure AI Engineer Associate** and **Solution Developer** from Germany with a passion for cloud architecture, DevOps automation, Infrastructure as Code, and enterprise AI solutions built on Microsoft Azure.

-I enjoy transforming complex technical challenges into scalable, secure, and maintainable cloud platforms.
+I enjoy designing secure, scalable, and maintainable cloud platforms while continuously learning and exploring modern technologies.

-- ☁️ Microsoft Azure
-- 🤖 Azure AI & Azure OpenAI
-- ⚙️ Terraform & Infrastructure as Code
-- 🚀 GitHub Actions & CI/CD
-- 🐳 Docker & Kubernetes
-- 💻 C#, .NET & Python

 ---

-# 🏅 Certifications
+# 🏅 Certification

 <p align="center">